tokensmith/tokensmith/README.md

  - Include links to the RFCs that relate to the feature or bug.

 ## Project layout
-This repo has four sub projects.
+This repo has multiple gradle projects.

 ### [http](http)
 Everything related to accepting and responding to HTTP requests